Representing Random Utility Choice Models with Neural Networks: Additional material for Section

 \subsection{Implementation details}

-We use the same set of meta-parameters for all models.
-Since the two datasets are slightly different in size, we choose different sets of parameters for each dataset, as detailed in Table~\ref{tab:param}.
+We utilize the same Keras implementation and specify similar hyper-parameters for all neural network-based models.
+We select the standard ADAM optimizer with respect to the categorical cross-entropy loss function.
+Each dataset is split into training, validation, and testing sets.
+The validation set is utilized to tune the hyper-parameters on each split.
+Since our real-world datasets differ in size, we choose slightly different sets of hyper-parameters for each dataset, as detailed in Table~\ref{tab:param}.

-We use the standard ADAM optimizer and the categorical cross-entropy loss function.
-Note that the probabilities in the cross-entropy loss are incremented by a tolerance additive factor of $0.0001$ and then renormalized to avoid over-weighting small probabilities; a similar convention is utilized to compute the log-likelihood loss for all methods.
-Each dataset is split into a training, validation and testing sets.
-We also use an early stopping criterion: the gradient-descent terminates when the loss on the validation set does not improve for more than a given number of epochs.
+Regarding regularization, we implement the label smoothing method to alleviate peaky distributions~\citep{szegedy2016rethinking,muller2019does}.
+For each model, we introduce a small perturbation of the classification labels that assigns a small probability to the unchosen products.
+Note that RFs cannot be trained with custom regularization; however, tuning the number of trees in the forest is a direct alternative to alleviate small choice probabilities.
+Finally, we use an early stopping criterion: the gradient-descent terminates when the loss on the validation set does not improve for more than a given number of epochs.
 The weights from the epoch with the best validation loss are then restored.
 A typical profile of the loss function during the training phase is shown in Figure~\ref{fig:sample_train}.
-In terms of model size, Table~\ref{tab:params} summarizes the number of parameters for each of the models.
-Note that it takes about 75 minutes on average to fit the largest RUMnet.
-Moderate size RUMnets can be learned much faster.
-For instance, for $(\ell,w)=(3,10)$ and $K=5$, it takes on average 14 minutes.
-Our main goal is to show a proof of concept and for this reason we do not attempt to optimize the hyper-parameters.
-There are however many practical tricks that could be used to boost the performance of neural networks, including regularization, dropout layers, scheduled learning rate, etc.